GDV373/BookAService/README.md

 The navigation bar is featured across all pages.

-For unregistered or logged out users of the site, the navbar displays links to "Log in / Register", "About" and "Contact", with the "Log in / Register" link opening a new page when clicked on, listing the options of registration or login.There is also social media links, adress of website owner, opening hours and contact number.
+For unregistered or logged-out users of the site, the navbar displays links to "Log in / Register", "About" and "Contact", with the "Log in / Register" link opening a new page when clicked on, listing the options of registration or login.There is also social media links, adress of website owner, opening hours and contact number.

-For registered users of the site, the respective tabs show with the options needed to opearate there account
+For registered users of the site, the respective tabs show with the options needed to operate there account

 The navbar is a free to use bootstrap5 from [themewagon.com](https://themewagon.com/themes/free-html5-bootstrap-5-business-website-template-carserv/)